RobTillaart/SWSerialOut/README.md

 as the user can use **print()** and **println()** for al the output.

-The input side of the Stream interface, **available()**, **peek()**, and read() are stubs returning 0.
+The input side of the Stream interface, **available()**, **peek()**, and **read()** are stubs returning 0.

-The library does not buffer the data, and therefore it can be blocking.
+The library does not need to buffer incoming data, and it does not buffer outgoing data either.
+Therefore it can be blocking.
 So use the library with care.